Disclaimer: Everything recognisable is the property of Rowling and Meyer.

-"Wrackspurts," she said, "they can feel you're conflicted, so they circle around your head, pushing it out of your ears and up into the air.
+Luna's hands batted at the space above Hermione's head, her pale grey eyes focusing in on thin air.
+"Wrackspurts," she explained.
+"They can feel you're conflicted so they circle around your head, pushing it out of your ears and up into the air.
 It's a real treat for them you know, they love eating conflict.
-Fills them right up," she continued seriously.
+It fills them right up."

 A soft "Oh," was all Hermione managed.

-Of course the wrackspurts.
+Because of course the wrackspurts.

 It didn't matter that Hermione didn't believe in the wrackspurts.
 It didn't even matter that Luna did believe in them – not now anyway.
 Not after the Hallows incident and everything they'd been through in the last year.

 Perspective, she thought with a wry little smile.

 It didn't stick though, slid from her face as soon as her gaze dropped down to the photo of her, Harry and Ron sitting under a Beech tree a few weeks after Riddle's death.
 It was a stolen moment of self-indulgence – one of the rare few they'd had in recent months.
 It was what they all needed more of, and what Hermione was leaving to find.